nozzolillo01/fl-framework/README.md

 ## 📋 Overview

-This project extends the [Flower](https://flower.ai/) Federated Learning framework to enable **energy-aware client selection** strategies.
+This project extends the [Flower](https://flower.ai/) Federated Learning framework to enable **energy-aware client selection** strategies for Smart Agriculture applications.
 It provides a modular architecture for simulating battery behavior in edge devices and comparing different client selection policies based on energy consumption, fairness, and model accuracy.

 ### 🎯 Key Features